OrivonBrowser/orivon-docs/docs/implementations/wallet-system.md

 Crypto Apps implement support for a specific cryptocurrency by exposing a standardized set of functions that cover everything needed to interact with that crypto — generating addresses, signing and verifying transactions, and communicating with its network.

 **For users:**
 Once a Crypto App is installed (for example, a Bitcoin or Ethereum implementation), it becomes available for any compatible account automatically.
-The user does not need to manually link their wallet to each crypto — Orivon handles compatibility checks in the background using the account's `CapabilityDescriptor`.
+The user does not need to manually link their wallet to each crypto, Address list then handles compatibility checks in the background using the account's [CapabilityDescriptor](/docs/technical-design/orivon-objects#capabilitydescriptor).

 Users can install multiple Crypto Apps and switch between implementations if needed (for example, choosing between different Bitcoin implementations with different feature sets).